hafsah-t/web-dev-101/README.md

 Link to W3 Editor: https://www.w3schools.com/html/tryit.asp?filename=tryhtml_default

 Here you will find all the links you need to participate in the web development workshop.
-The Web Dev 101 pdf contains the workshop slides.
+The first link above will take you to the workshop slides.
 The HTML folder contains code for the HTML portion of the workshop, and the CSS folder contains the code for the CSS portion.